This post was last updated on October, 31st 2022

 Crepes are very tasty even when only sprinkled with sugar and folded.
-But you can often find them with sweet fillings such as chocolate sauce, spreads, marmalade, whipped cream or fresh fruits.
+But you can often find them with sweet fillings such as chocolate sauce, spreads, marmalade, whipped cream, or fresh fruits.

-According to culinary legend, Stéphanie Tatin, chef of the Hotel Tatin, accidentally left apple pies cooking in sugar and butter.
+According to culinary legend, Stéphanie Tatin, chef of the Hotel Tatin, accidentally left apple pies cooked in sugar and butter.
 In a hurry to save the apple pie, she put the pastry base on top of the burning fruit and put it in the oven.
 The result turned into an upside-down tart, called la “Tarte Tatin”.

 Like the story stated, this “upside down” apple tart is now made – on purpose obviously – with apples caramelized with butter and sugar.
 The crust is added on top before baking.
 When it goes out of the oven, the tart is turned and presented upside down.

-The dessert crème brûlée is a custard based dessert topped with a contrasting layer of hard caramelized sugar to the top of it.
-The custard is made of egg yolks, sugar and cream.
+The dessert crème brûlée is a custard-based dessert topped with a contrasting layer of hard caramelized sugar to the top of it.
+The custard is made of egg yolks, sugar, and cream.

 It is traditionally flavored with vanilla, and let us tell you it is still the most delicious way to eat one.
 But nowadays, you’ll also find different custard flavorings, like coffee or fruit combinations such as a layer of fruit puree.